Crime & Safety

 "I thank all of them for their tireless work thus far in this investigation," he said.
 "I'm grateful for the compassion and dedication they have given to this investigation over the past eight months.
 They have experienced the ups and downs — and many moments of sadness along the way."

 Aldenberg implored anyone who knows more about how and when she was killed to come forward and help investigators find her.
-Aldenberg said officials would now be focused on bringing the perpetrators to justice.
+He said officials would now be focused on bringing the perpetrators to justice.

 Neither Aldenberg nor Formella took questions from media outlets.

-A number of Manchester police officers were also on-hand for the announcements.
+Several Manchester police officers were also on-hand for the announcements.

 The case's change from missing person to homicide was made about two months after an extensive search of an apartment on Union Street in the Queen City, where the girl lived with her father and stepmother.
 Investigators were seen moving appliances from the apartment while the city's department of public works employees searched sewer pipes around the apartment building for clues.